 Lack of physical activity is a risk factor for heart disease and stroke(as well as other many other illnesses such as diabetes and even dementia).
 It is a risk factor that we have control over, so we should reduce our risk!

 The official guidelines from the Canadian Society for Exercise Physiology recommend a minimum of 150 minutes per week of aerobic physical activity.
 That’s it!
 That’s an attainable goal—within reach, even for people who aren’t accustomed to exercise.
 Even 10-minute increments of activity count toward the total of 150 minutes.

 Of course, 150 minutes doesn’t need to be a limit.
 More activity is even better.
 The guideline is a base limit for how much activity adults (middle age, baby boomers, seniors, and even the frail elderly) require each week.

 Which activities count toward your 150 minutes?

 The good news is that going to the gym is not your only option!
-Walking is a simple and easy heart-healthy activity, and counts toward your minutes.
+Walking is a simple and easy heart-healthy activity and counts toward your minutes.
 Even household activities can count—vigorous cleaning, gardening and yard work all elevate your heart rate and get your blood pumping, and that’s the goal of physical activity!

 I find it encouraging to measure exercise in terms of 150 minutes weekly because it allows for flexibility.
-In contrast, if you measure exercise as ’30 minutes most days of the week’, the focus is on 30 minute intervals, and missing a few days in a week can feel like overall failure.
+In contrast, if you measure exercise as ’30 minutes most days of the week’, the focus is on 30-minute intervals, and missing a few days in a week can feel like an overall failure.